 - Splash Pads: Heritage Park (Canton/Farmington Hills/Taylor), Normandy Oaks (Royal Oak), Lily Pad Springs (West Bloomfield)

-- Pools: Rolling Hills Waterpark (Ypsilanti), Troy Family Aquatic Center, Willow Park Pool (New Boston), Red Oaks Waterpark (Madison Heights)
+- Pools: Rolling Hills Waterpark (Ypsilanti), Clement Circle Pool (Livonia), Wayne County Aquatic Center (Detroit), Red Oaks Waterpark (Madison Heights)

 - Beaches: Lake St. Clair Metropark (Harrison), Lakeshore Park (Novi), Dodge Park #4 (Waterford)

 Summer is festival and fair season and there are plenty to chose from!
-From carnivals and car shows to touch-a-trucks and artisan markets, there’s something for everyone.
+From carnivals to artisan markets, there’s something for everyone.
 Here is a complete list and a few top picks:

-- Belle Isle Art Fair (August 6th & 7th)
+- Belle Isle Art Fair: August 5th & 6th

 Take A Road Trip